timoj58/predictor-reactive/README.md

 # predictor-reactive

-Microservice architecture to predict likelihood of outcomes for football matcheds across europe.
+Microservice architecture to predict likelihood of outcomes for football matches across europe's top leagues.
 Currently predicts match results (as %) and match goals (as avg), player likelihood of goals, cards and assists.

 ## running locally